kkushall718-k/Evidence-validation-and-recovery-in-tool-using-data-analysis-agents/README.md

 ## Research boundaries

 The task set is small and purposive, and the improved prompt names several of its semantic distinctions.
 Run-level intervals are descriptive; six question-level observations per type limit bootstrap interpretation.
 Primary metrics concern structured claims and chart data.
-The later AI-assisted review assesses final prose and observable semantic decisions, but is post hoc, unblinded and lacks independent human adjudication.
-Its arithmetic and source bindings reproduce; that does not independently validate the judgements.
 Ambiguous prose is reported separately.
 The runtime validator checks receipt consistency, not full analytical meaning.
-The optional human-review fields remain blank because no human ratings were collected.

-Code and prose were prepared with disclosed AI assistance under the supervisor permission reported by the author.
-The final submission still requires the author's review, title-page details and the current Canvas upload requirements.
-No institution forms, meeting records or signatures have been invented.